josephdviviano/script-it/README.md

     float_variable=${3}
     int_variable=${4}

-scriptuit reads this header in order to ask the user reasonable questions on how to configure this particular module.
+script-it reads this header in order to ask the user reasonable questions on how to configure this particular module.
 It finally executes this module with the command line values filled in appropriately.
-Note that since this module is normal bash, one can execute a module without ever going through the scriptuit interface.
+Note that since this module is normal bash, one can execute a module without ever going through the script-it interface.

 Here's a walk through of the various header components: